siqb/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+##### Load and Output the Images

 To give myself more insight into how my model is working, I downloaded 10 random German traffic signs from the internet to test.
-The images must go trhough the same preprocessing steps as my other data.
-Here they are in preprocessed format.
+The images must go through the same preprocessing steps as my other data.

-### Load and Output the Images
+The best images should be centered on the traffic sign, have a 1:1 aspect ratio, and have little else in the frame.
+I intentionally threw some tough images in there just to see how my model would react.
+As we will see, my model had the highest levels of uncertainty on these tough/tricky images.

+Here are my images in preprocessed format.

 ![png](output_75_1.png)

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-### Predict the Sign Type for Each Image
+##### Predict the Sign Type for Each Image

 These are the results I got when I applied my trained model to perform inference on these images.